ferrylinton/nodejs-sample/jsdoc-crud/README.md

-# JSDoc Simple Example
+# JSDoc with Docdash

 JSDoc is a library used to document Javascript code.
-This post will show you how to configure JSDoc with Node Applications.
+In this post we will show you how to configure JSDoc with Node Applications.

 ## 	Requirement